LogoLogo

 It's important to practice good hygiene when you're done!
 To clean up your DeltaStream environment:

-Tip If there's is a query that uses a stream, changelog, or materialized view, be sure to terminate the query before you drop the relation.
+Tip If there's is a query that uses an object (stream, changelog, or materialized view), be sure to terminate the query before you drop the object.

-Notes Be sure to match the store type with the streaming store where streaming data resides.
-Also, in addition to self-hosted services, for Kafka store types you can also configure and in DeltaStream.
+Notes Be sure to match the data store type with the streaming data store where streaming data resides.
+Also, in addition to self-hosted services, for Kafka data store types you can also configure and in DeltaStream.

 Optionally, complete the authentication options as appropriate for the store.
 For details, see .

-In the lefthand navigation click Catalog ( ).
+In the lefthand navigation click Databases ( ).
+The Databases pane displays.

 To work with your streaming data in an entity as an append-only stream, in which each event is an independent event in your stream, you define it as a Stream.
 In this guide you declare a stream on the pageviews topic, since each pageview is an independent event.
 To define a stream, in the lefthand navigation click Workspace ( ), and in the SQL pane write the DDL statement.

-When you declare the pageviews stream and users changelog, the events display in the public schema of the TestDB database.
-To view them, click Catalog ( ) in the lefthand navigation, then go to TestDB > Public.
+When you declare the pageviews stream and users changelog, the events display in the public namespace of the DemoDB database.
+To view them, click Databases ( ) in the lefthand navigation, then go to DemoDB > Public.

 To view the query, along with its status, in the lefthand navigation click Queries ( ).
 After the query successfully runs there's a new Kafka topic named csas_enriched_pv in your Kafka cluster, and a new stream added to the streams in your database, TestDB.